AHMEDOSAMA50/Bmi_Calculator/README.md

 #describtion

-BMI Calculator App with flutter in dart language.you wanna check you health state?!..go ahead and use our app to measure your bmi rate .
+BMI Calculator App with flutter in dart language. you wanna check you health state?!..go ahead and use our app to measure your bmi rate .
 - Severe Thinness	       BMI < 16
 - Moderate Thinness	     BMI 16 - 17